zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/2/_index.md

 ### Option 2: Bootstrap a new Red Hat Enterprise Linux 6.5 or CentOS 6.5 node

-First, prepare a clean Red Hat Enterprise Linux 6.5 or CentOS 6.5 instance to bootstrap.
+First, prepare a clean Windows Server 2012 R2 instance to bootstrap.
 Be sure that:

 * its IP address is accessible from your network.
 * it has inbound network access on ports 22 (SSH) and 80 (HTTP) and outbound network access on port 443 (HTTPS).
 * it meets the [system requirements](https://docs.chef.io/chef_system_requirements.html#chef-client) for running `chef-client`.
 * you have root or `sudo` access.

 Now bootstrap your node.
-Choose the option below that matches how you can authenticate and bootstrap your node.

 [COMMENT] Although you set both the `audit` and `webserver` cookbooks' default recipe as part of the run-list, only the infrastructure code, not the audit code, is run during the bootstrap process.
 You'll run the audit code in a later step.